appleboy/CodeGPT/README.md

 ![register](./images/register.png)

 An environment variable is a variable that is set on your operating system, rather than within your application.
-It consists of a name and value.We recommend that you set the name of the variable to `OPENAI_API_KEY`.
+It consists of a name and value.
+We recommend that you set the name of the variable to `OPENAI_API_KEY`.

 See the [Best Practices for API Key Safety](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).